UOSAN/ImageSelection/README.md

 - On a black background:
 - Display rating instructions, in grey text, at the top of the screen.
 The text is: `How appetizing is this food?`
 - Display the image stimulus.
 - Display the 4 squares evenly spaced in a row, from left to right, containing the text "1", "2", "3", "4".
-Display a fifth square in the same row, further spaced to the right, containing the text "0"
+Display a fifth square in the same row, further spaced to the right, containing the text "0".
-- When the participant selects a rating, provide visual feedback by changing the background color of the square, corresponding to the selected rating, to green.
+- When the participant selects a rating, provide visual feedback by changing the background color of the square corresponding to the selected rating to green (RGB color in hexadecimal notation 0x00ff00).

 Duration depends on participant behavior.